The Dangers of Mixing Alcohol and Xanax

 Dangers of Mixing Alcohol and Xanax

-People often take alcohol and Xanax or other benzodiazepines at the same time because they are seeking a high from both drugs.
+People often take because they are seeking a high from both drugs.
 However, doing so is extremely dangerous, and this is one of the most deadly drug combinations.

 When someone combines alcohol and Xanax, the liver makes metabolizing alcohol the priority, so the body will metabolize alcohol faster than it will Xanax.
 This can cause a dangerous build-up of Xanax in the system, increasing the risk of Xanax overdose.
 Similarly, Xanax is infamous for causing forgetfulness, so people who drink while taking Xanax may be unable to keep track of how much alcohol they have consumed.
 People may find themselves drinking much more than they normally would, further increasing the risk of overdose and death.